Different Methods Of Preparing For The GED

 Different Modes of Studying for GED

-vary for different jurisdictions.
-You can refer to the ACE's official This is a writing test conducted by the American Council on Education (ACE) to evaluate the academic skills comparable to an American or Canadian high school course of study.
+This is a writing test conducted by the American Council on Education (ACE) to evaluate the academic skills comparable to an American or Canadian high school course of study.
 The exam comprises a group of five tests: Mathematics, Language Arts: Reading, Language Arts: Writing, Science and Social Studies.
-The rules and policies of the testwebsite (http://www2.acenet.edu/gedtest/policy/index.cfm) to know about the policies.
+The rules and policies of the test vary for different jurisdictions.
+You can refer to the ACE's official website (http://www2.acenet.edu/gedtest/policy/index.cfm) to know about the policies.

 You have to get an individual score of at least 410 and a combined score of at least 2250 in order to pass the test.
 If you pass this exam successfully, you will be issued a credential (certificate or diploma) certifying that you have American/Canadian high school level academic skills.
 However, the type of credential offered depends on the state in which you take the test.
 This article guides you on how to prepare for the examination.